-All applicable Exercises in Series A are available with McGraw-Hill's Connect Accounting.
+All applicable Exercises are available with McGraw-Hill's Connect Accounting.

-Exercise 6-1A Distinction between relevance and cost behavior
+Exercise 13-1 Distinction between relevance and cost behavior

 Leah Friend is trying to decide which of two different kinds of candy to sell in her retail candy store.
-One type is a name brand candy that will practically sell itself.
+One type is a name-brand candy that will practically sell itself.
 The other candy is cheaper to purchase but does not carry an identifiable brand name.
 Ms. Friend believes that she will have to incur significant advertising costs to sell this candy.
-Several cost items for the two types of candy are as follows:
+Several cost items for the two types of candy are as follows.

-Brandless Candy Name Brand Candy
+Brandless Candy Name-Brand Candy

+Cost per box \$ 6.00 Cost per box \$ 7.00

-Cost per box Sales commissions per box Rent of display space \$6.00 1.00 1,500.00 Cost per box Sales commissions per box Rent of display space \$7.00 1.00 1,500.00
+Sales commissions per box 1.00 Sales commissions per box 1.00

+Rent of display space 1,500.00 Rent of display space 1,500.00

 Advertising 3,000.00 Advertising 2,000.00